Water Frequently Asked Questions

 To check for a water leak, follow these steps:

-• If the number has changed, then you have a water leak somewhere inside or outside of your house.
+2. Do not use any water or flush any toilets overnight.
+Check the number on your water meter in the morning.
+If the number has changed, then you may have a water leak inside or outside of your home.

 Answer